atlassian-archive/dataschool/dataschool/_chapters/data-governance/data-warehouse-maintenance.md

 ## Deprecate Old Metrics

-### Why Do Old Metrics Matter?
+### Why do old metrics matter?

 Metrics may become inaccurate or no longer worth analyzing.
-We want to prevent that data from being queried so others do not come to false conclusions.
+We want to prevent that data from being queried so others do reach false conclusions.

-### Why Do Old Metrics Issues Happen?
+### Why do old metrics issues happen?

 As companies grow the tools they use to get and move data change.
 This leads to multiple places where the same type of data can be queried.
 Since the analyst might not be aware of which source to use they may query the wrong data.

 Also business objectives may change.
 This can affect what data is appropriate for analysis as well.
 Features or products may have been deprecated as a result and therefore their associated metrics might be misleading if the analyst was unaware of this.

-### How to Deprecate Old Metrics Correctly?
+### How to deprecate old metrics correctly?

 If you’re not going to remove columns, tables, or views from user’s access right away, we recommend updating the names for these objects to _deprecated, or, _do_not_use.
 This makes it clear when browsing or querying that they should not be used.